Performance & Instrumental Music

 examinations each year.
 In 2016, 80 NCC students completed practical and written examinations, with grades ranging from Preliminary to LTCL & AMUS level.

-Further evidence of the quality and depth of the NCC Vocal and Instrumental Music Program was reflected in the performance of our students at the 2016 Sunshine Coast Eisteddfod.
+Further evidence of the quality and depth of the NCC Peformance and Instrumental Music Program was reflected in the performance of our students at the 2016 Sunshine Coast Eisteddfod.
 With more than 150 entries, featuring 300 students, our entries consisted of solos, duets, trios, ensembles, choirs and bands in categories such as choral and vocal, piano, strings, brass and woodwind – an outstanding display of depth and variety of our students’ talents!
 Over a third of our entries resulted in placements.

 The program offers students either individual or small group tuition with a specialist teacher and also involvement in various bands and ensembles.